Bourns ACE-128 Absolute Contacting Encoder - 128 positions - QWIIC I2C interface - Arduino and Raspberry Pi support

 A third was used to detect the operator's head rotation in a motion control headset

-To support the ACE128 I wrote an arduino library to handle the I2C communications and gray code translation.
+To support the ACE128 I wrote an Arduino library to handle the I2C communications and gray code translation.
 The device itself generates gray code which has to be converted to normal numbers before use, and that takes some binary math - especially if you connect the pins in a different order from the datasheet.
 This has now been ported to Python for the Raspberry Pi

 The ACE-128 is the smallest and cheapest absolute encoder available today.
 It uses some really ingenious mathematics in its design.
 This library and package are a unique solution for easily including precise digital knobs into Arduino and Raspberry Pi projects.